enspiral/handbook/working-groups/well-working-group.md

 ## Well Working Group has been disbanded \(at least for time being\)

-Your nodes **coordinators, or the board, are currently the point people** for inquiries, comments or concerns around Personal Conduct.
+Either the relevant **node's coordinators, or the Foundation Board, are the current point people** for inquiries, comments or concerns around Personal Conduct.

 ### Contact